vvvv/visualprogramming.net/content/blog/2019/Development News/vl-the-big-iobox-update/index.md

 Click the little O icon to open the current file/directory with their associated program.
 ALT+click the icon to show the file/directory in the explorer.

-## Matrix
+## Matrix//legacy.vvvv.org/downloads/previews

 For completeness:
 ![](matrixbox.png)
 *Matrix IOBox*

 ---

 This is it for now..
-Available for testing in both latest [alphas](https://vvvv.org/downloads/previews) and [gamma previews](/blog/2019/vvvv-gamma-2019.1-preview).
+Available for testing in both latest [alphas](https://legacy.vvvv.org/downloads/previews) and [gamma previews](/blog/2019/vvvv-gamma-2019.1-preview).